iterative/mlem.ai/content/docs/start/serving.md

 </details>

 For online serving, you can create a server from your model.
-We will try out FastAPI server, for all available server implementations take a look [here](/doc/user-guide/mlem-abcs#server).
+We will try out FastAPI server.
+All available server implementations are listed [here](/doc/user-guide/mlem-abcs#server).

 ## Running server